-First Aid providers will be onsite from Gate opening to closing.
-All first aid calls are to be made through the Event Operations Centre.
-The First aid supplier will be on the EMS radio channel.
-The EOC will log and liaise with the First Aid supplier through radio or via table top in the EOC.

-The First Aid supplier will have up to 6 people onsite throughout the day along with a response vehicle.

-The First Aid tent will consist of triage and treatment areas with lighting, seats, hot and cold water access, separate toilet facility and a bed.

-The First Aid supplier and staff will hold accreditation in Advanced First Aid (Level 3) at a minimum.
+- First Aid providers will be onsite from prior to Gate opening to post closing. - The First Aid supplier will have the necessary number of persons onsite, determined by capacity, throughout the day along with a response vehicle. - The First Aid tent will consist of triage and treatment areas with lighting, seats, hot and cold water access, separate toilet facility and a bed. - The First Aid supplier and staff will hold accreditation in Advanced First Aid (Level 3) at a minimum.